20 of the Best Romantic Getaways in the UK for Couples to Visit in 2021

 Camping in the Forest

 Make your camping trip as easy as possible by staying in one of our Ready Camp tents.
 Available on over 40 sites, these tents are already set up when you arrive and include bedrooms, kitchen, living room and a dining table.
+Camping and Caravanning Club members can enjoy a 20% discount on all Ready Camp stays.

 With accommodation ranging from lavish lodges, rustic chalets and cosy caravans, self-catering is a great way to camp with the whole family.
 Self-catering is available across 10 Club Sites, from the Scottish Borders to the Brecon Beacons.
+A 20% discount is available on selected Self-catering locations for Camping and Caravanning Club members.

 Glamping is a great way to have the outdoor experience, without the hassle of assembling your unit.
 We provide accommodation so that you don’t have to.
 We offer a range of glamping options on some of our campsites, including pods, yurts and safari tents.